What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 With so many data points and data silos, various departments will struggle to harmonize and be in sync.

 Duplicate systems and processes become unscalable, and the result is inaccurate data and exposure to risk.
+In such complex and chaotic systems, thorough testing is essential to identify and resolve issues, ensuring reliability and maintainability.

 A “one size fits all” data approach is a mythical creature like a unicorn.